Torrin Tucker: Houston Texans

-Florida Tuskers (UFL)
+Florida Tuskers

 In 2010, he was signed by the Florida Tuskers of the United Football League, who were coached by Jay Gruden.
 He played 6 games during the season.

-Sacramento Mountain Lions (UFL)
+Sacramento Mountain Lions

 In May 2011, he signed with the Sacramento Mountain Lions of the United Football League, reuniting with Gruden.
 He played 4 games during the season.

 Personal life

 Tucker's character has been often defined as passionate and strong willed.
 He can be accounted for performing multiple community service acts including volunteering at youth football camps and participating in passing out Christmas turkeys.
 He also assisted in sending over 70 kids to college through his AAU basketball team.